-Our yummy cauliflower and potato curry isn’t a typical ‘wet’ saucy curry, it’s more on the dry side with the vegetables covered in aromatics and spices.
-You get a ton of health benefits with this dish.
-Not only does it feature the cancer fighting cruciferous veggie, cauliflower, it also packs the deliciously anti-inflammatory spices turmeric and coriander plus it’s gluten free.
-It’s great as a side or eaten as a main with an egg on top for extra protein.
-In fact it’s the perfect way to use leftover steamed or boiled potatoes instead of making hash or home fries.
-Good for you never tasted so good!
+Our tasty cauliflower and potato curry isn’t a typical ‘wet’ saucy curry, it’s more on the dry side with the vegetables covered in aromatics and spices.
+This dish is packed with health benefits.
+Not... only does it feature the cancer fighting cruciferous veggie, cauliflower, it also showcases the deliciously anti-inflammatory spices, turmeric and coriander.
+Plus, it’s gluten free.
+This dish is great as a side or eaten as a main dish with an egg on top for extra protein.
+In fact, it’s the perfect way to use leftover steamed or boiled potatoes instead of making hash or home fries!

 For this kind of dish I sometimes blanch the cauliflower for 2 minutes to soften it first.
 It’s also freezer ready in this state if I don’t want to use it right away.
 If you do use blanched cauliflower, add the cooked potatoes along with it in step 2.
 It won’t need the extra cooking on its own to soften.

-We’ve used light green Romesco cauliflower in the photo because it looks pretty, but you can use any type of cauliflower you like!
+We’ve used light green Romanesco cauliflower in the photo because it looks pretty, but you can use any type of cauliflower you like!